TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/project.md

 * Each verse should consist of at least 8 measures
 * The chorus should consist of at least 8 measures
 * The bridge should consist of 2-8 measures
-* The song should have a flow and underlying themes that recur
+* The song should have a flow and underlying themes that recur via the use of variables

 ### Implementation Details
 * Use of for loop for creating tracks